Appendix C — Python tutorial

 72

-Example 6: Compute the average score#
+Example 6: compute the average score#

 The math formula for computing the mean (average value) of a list of numbers \([x_1, x_2, \ldots, x_n]\) is: \(\overline{\mathbf{x}} = \left( x_1 + x_2 + \cdots + x_n \right) / n\).
 We previously computed the average using the functions sum and len: avg = sum(grades)/len(grades), but suppose we don’t have access to the function sum for some reason, and we want to compute the sum of the grades using a for-loop.
+Here is the code for computing the average score.

-total = total + score
+total = total + score # add score to the running total

-avg = total / len(scores)
+avg = total / len(scores) # compute the average and store in `avg`

 77.5

-Loop variable names#
+Loop variable names are arbitrary#

 List comprehension (bonus topic)#